kalazzawi/AWS-Cloud-Practitioner/Domain1-CloudConcepts.md

 &nbsp;&nbsp;&nbsp;&nbsp;C. Implement elasticity.
 &nbsp;&nbsp;&nbsp;&nbsp;D. Adopt monolithic architecture.

-<details><summary>Click to reveal</summary><br>**Correct Answer:** C<br><br>**Explanation:** Elasticity is the ability to automatically add or remove resources based on demand, which optimizes costs by ensuring you only pay for what you use.
+<details><summary>Click to reveal answer.</summary><br>**Correct Answer:** C<br><br>**Explanation:** Elasticity is the ability to automatically add or remove resources based on demand, which optimizes costs by ensuring you only pay for what you use.
 This is a core AWS best practice under the Well-Architected Framework.
 Option A is security, B is for performance, and D is the opposite of recommended microservices architecture.</details>

 ---